json-schema-form/angular-schema-form/docs/index.md

   type: "text",               //Type of field
   title: "Street",            //Title of field, taken from schema if available
   notitle: false,             //Set to true to hide title
-  description: "Street name", //A description, taken from schema if available
+  description: "Street name", //A description, taken from schema if available, can be HTML
   validationMessage: "Oh noes, please write a proper address",  //A custom validation error message
   onChange: "valueChanged(form.key,modelValue)", //onChange event handler, expression or function
   feedback: false             //inline feedback icons